-You may need some tests before the procedure, such as:
+You may need some tests before the procedure.
+These may include:

-Before the procedure, make sure to tell the medical team if you:
+Before the procedure, tell the medical team if you:

-- Have ever had a bad reaction to intravenous contrast dye
+Have ever had a bad reaction to IV (intravenous) contrast dye

-provider may give you additional instructions about how to prepare.
+healthcare provider may give you other instructions on how to prepare.

 What happens during carotid angioplasty and stenting?